Tom White (Nebraska politician): Other Legislative Accomplishments

 White has also been an advocate for the families of military personnel, introducing and passing the Military Family Leave Act in 2007.

 A bill introduced by White in 2008 and passed that same year created a grant program for electric companies that helps low-income homeowners make their homes more energy-efficient.

 White worked with Republican Attorney General Jon Bruning to pass legislation cracking down on internet sex predators in 2009.

 Also in 2009, White's Legislative Bill 551 provided increased access to affordable healthcare for young people in their 20s.

 In 2010, the Legislature passed White's Construction Prompt Pay Act (LB 552) which ensures that contractors, subcontractors, and workers receive payment in a timely manner.
 Under the bill, owners must pay contractors within 30 days and contractors and subcontractors must pay within 10 days.
 The bill was aimed at large out-of-state contractors who use Nebraska craftsmen as a bank, putting off paying them well beyond the normal 30-day tradition.
 A diverse coalition of business and labor groups supported the bill, including the Associated General Contractors-Nebraska Building Chapter, the Omaha Building Trades, and the International Brotherhood of Electrical Workers.

 Personal life

 White is a lifelong Nebraskan.
 He and his wife Barb have lived in the same part of Omaha since purchasing their first home over twenty years ago.
-Tom and Barb have two teenage children: a son, Logan, and a daughter, Reilly.
+Tom and Barb have two adult children: a son, Logan, and a daughter, Reilly.

 Working his way through school by doing construction and warehouse work, White graduated from Regis University in 1979 and Creighton University School of Law in 1983.
-Currently a partner with the Omaha law firm White, Wulff & Jorgensen, White's legal career has focused on representing working people in issues such as workplace discrimination and civil rights.
+Currently a partner with the Omaha law firm Tom White Law, his legal career has focused on representing working people in issues such as workplace discrimination and civil rights.
 The firm also does commercial contract work.

 White has voiced to the press his pro-life stance (which he partially attributes to his Irish Catholic heritage), as well as his belief in fiscal conservatism and limited government.